Damar Hamlin awake at hospital, showing “remarkable improvement” - NewsBreak

 “His parents have been with him constantly.
 There’s a lot of family members — a lot of support from his family and friends,” Dr. Knight said.
 “As well as members of the Buffalo Bills administrative and medical teams that have been really at his bedside throughout.”

-Among the Bills staff remaining in Cincinnati is general manager Brandon Beane .How to send a ‘get well’ card to Damar Hamlin
+Among the Bills staff remaining in Cincinnati is general manager Brandon Beane.

 Prior to the press conference, the Bills provided an update of their own.